 Dandelion is amazing!
 You can use all parts of it.
 The buds can be made in to capers.
 The flowers can be eaten and the seed blown by children and those wishing to know the time.
 The stems have sap in which can be used for warts.
 The leaves are an important diuretic, moving fluid from areas of retention.
-They are also very bitter stimulate the gall bladder and liver.
+They are also very bitter and can stimulate the gall bladder and liver.
 The roots are nourishing but hold the bitterness that the leaves have and are a great help in cleansing the liver, helping it to flush out any build-up of rubbish and keep it in tiptop condition.
 Collect the leaves before flowering and the roots after the flowers die back.
 The rest you can pick as they appear and as appropriate.

 E is for Echinacea (Coneflower) - Echinacea angustifolia or purpurea

 Coneflower is a now famous anti-infective.
 It may be used when coughs and colds are starting to appear or when infection is present.
 It is effective against bacteria and virus alike.
-If you combine it with yarrow and bearberry or buchu, for example, it makes a brilliant anti-infective for the urinary tract, with other herbs it will work well for other systems.
+If you combine it with yarrow and bearberry or buchu, for example, it makes a brilliant anti-infective for the urinary tract.
+With other herbs it will work well for other systems.
 Alone it can be used in washes for external infections and tonics for immune health.
 It is known as an immunomodulator, stimulating or relaxing the immune system as necessary.
 It has a long traditional use in N. America by the indigenous inhabitants.
 Collect the roots and or aerial parts.